BassT23/Proxmox/README.md

 ===============

 Features:
-- Update Proxmox (the Host / all Cluster Nodes / all included LXC's)
+- Update Proxmox (the host / all cluster nodes / all included LXC's)
-- Exit tracking, so you can send additional commands for Finish or Failure
 - Logging
+- Exit tracking, so you can send additional commands for finish or failure (edit files in /root/Proxmox-Update-Scripts/exit)
 - Normal run is "Interactive" / Headless Mode can be run with `update -s`
-- specific updates for containers (edit update-extras.sh if you want)
+- Extra updates for specific container (edit `update-extras.sh` if you want)

 Info can be found with `update -h`